 Minokichi: I was sick and delirious.

-There's nothing more I can say.
+There's nothing more I can say about it.

 O-Yuki: Were you scared of her?